 Staff Analysis: The applicant states that due to existing paved areas of the site and the type and location of the remaining canopy that additional clearing is necessary to modernize the stormwater facility.
-Staff agrees that there is limited for viable tree conservation and that the volunteer growth in the existing stormwater area should be addressed.
-Staff does not agree that conserving the topped Bradford Pears along Homewood Drive is beneficial to the project.
-Those trees have been improperly maintained and present a conflict with utilities.
-These trees should be removed and properly accounted for in the tree management plan.
+Staff agrees that the site is limited for viable tree conservation and that the volunteer growth in the existing stormwater area should be addressed.
+Conserved canopy waivers, when allowed, work with an applicant to go above and beyond planting minimums, use larger sized trees and often trees of better benefit to the community, only one of those is being proposed and in a smaller fashion than typical.
 Staff does not support this waiver as currently requested.